Giftedx/paperboy/CODEBASE_ANALYSIS.md

 This concludes the analysis and prioritization section.

-## 3. Test Coverage Analysis and Recommendations
+## 3. Test Coverage Analysis and Recommendations for Improvement

 While a comprehensive, line-by-line test coverage analysis has not been performed, a review of the `tests/` directory indicates the presence of unit tests for several modules (`test_config.py`, `test_email_sender.py`, `test_storage.py`, `test_thumbnail.py`, etc.).
 However, given the complexity and external dependencies of key components, there is significant opportunity to enhance test coverage and robustness.